CITPNZ Entry requirements

 An assessor will conduct a short and confidential telephone interview with two referees provided by the applicant.
 The referees also complete a brief written assessment of the applicant, confirming their work.

-The referee will be asked a number of questions related to how well they know the applicant and whether in their professional opinion the applicant is of a sound character, suitable for accreditation.
+Referees are asked a number of questions related to how well they know the applicant and whether in their professional opinion the applicant is of a sound character, suitable for accreditation.
 The assessment team may also contact others who may know or have known the applicant to further assess their character, or whether they are operating at the required level.

-Publication of applicant's name to ICT community
+Publication of applicant's name to IT community

 The applicant's name will be published prior to award, with a request that any member knowing of any reason the applicant should not advance to provide this in writing.